Ansari to visit Rwanda, Uganda from Feb 19-23 to boost ties

-New Delhi, Feb 16 (PTI) Vice President Hamid Ansari will soon embark on a five-day visit to Rwanda and Uganda, seeking to further boost ties with …
+Vice President Hamid Ansari will soon embark on a five-day visit to Rwanda and Uganda, seeking to further boost ties with them and broaden India's …

 Ansari to visit Rwanda, Uganda from Feb 19-23 to boost ties